Seow Poh Leng

-Background
+Early life and education

-Seow Poh Leng, the second son of Seow Chye Watt, came from humble beginnings.
-He spent two years in a Chinese school and completed his schooling at the Anglo-Chinese School.
+Seow Poh Leng born in 1883 was the second son of Seow Chye Watt.
+Seow spent two years in a Chinese school and completed his schooling at the Anglo-Chinese School.
 After passing his Senior Cambridge examinations, he decided to become a teacher.
 He competed for the Queen's Scholarships in 1902.
 He failed to win the much-coveted prize, and attributed his failure to the fact that he had to divide his time between his duties as a pupil teacher and preparing for the examinations.

+Career

-In order to help support his family, he was forced to take up additional work.
-After school each day he would sell nonya cakes and nasi lemak cooked by his mother and sisters.
-One day, when he saw some of his pupils in the distance, he threw all of his food away fearing they would see him and lose respect for him.
-He was punished when he returned home.
+In order to help support his family, Seow took up additional work and sell nonya cakes and nasi lemak cooked by his mother and sisters.

 Later, Seow moved on from teaching to become the manager of the Ho Hong Bank.
 He was also a cashier at John Little & Co for many years, before he entered the rice business.
-His chequered career included stints as a chemist's assistant, schoolmaster, lawyer's clerk, stock-broker, insurance agent and company liquidator.
+He had done stints as a chemist's assistant, schoolmaster, lawyer's clerk, stock-broker, insurance agent and company liquidator.

-He was one of the promoters of the Eastern United Assurance Corporation Ltd. (EUA), Chinese Commercial Bank (CCB) and Ho Hong Bank (HHB).
-He founded HHB in January 1917 together with Lim Peng Siang, Dr Lim Boon Keng and others, and served as its secretary and general manager.
+Seow was one of the promoters of the Eastern United Assurance Corporation Ltd. (EUA), Chinese Commercial Bank (CCB) and Ho Hong Bank (HHB).
+He founded HHB in January 1917 together with Lim Peng Siang, Lim Boon Keng and others, and served as its secretary and general manager.
 HHB was the first Straits Chinese institution to enter the field of worldwide banking and established connections with London, New York City, Hong Kong, Shanghai, Batavia and many others, in order to facilitate direct trade between the Chinese in Malaya and people in other parts of the world.
 Later, HHB was amalgamated with CCB and Oversea-Chinese Banking Corporation Ltd (OCBC).